hermansteen/beertest/README.md

     save_to_csv(products)
 ```

-The scraper was then run on a server and the csv file was downloaded to the local machine.
-The csv file was then used to create a [json file](/src/utils/products.json) which was used as the database for the app.
+The scraper was then run and the csv file was downloaded to the local machine.
+The [csv file](/src/utils/products.csv) was then used as the database for the app.

 #### Preprocessing
 To prepare the data for our model we first had to discard all the entires of the database which contained null values for the features we intended to use for our model.
 This was done directly in the scaper to reduce unneccessary calculations and increase performance.
 Then we have each object a unique id with the js library uuid to be used later on.
 Stopwords were provided to the library which did the matching.